dojo/docs/dijit/byId.rst

 data-dojo-id, dijit.byId() and dojo.byId()
 ==========================================

 A common question new users of dojo have is what is the difference between attribute data-dojo-id (known as jsId before dojo 1.6), dijit.byId() and dojo.byId().

-Consider the following simple ContentPane widget which has an id property (standard html attribute for any tag) and a data-dojo-id attribute (dojo specific id attribute explained below):
+Consider the following simple ContentPane widget which has an id property (standard HTML attribute for any tag) and a data-dojo-id attribute (dojo specific id attribute explained below):

 .. html ::